 Managed by NPR Distribution, the PRSS is a unique, cooperative enterprise.
 Each interconnected station is a stakeholder in the collective assets of, and services provided by, the PRSS.
 Interconnected stations own their own downlink and uplink equipment.

-The satellite transponder capacity, as well as the national operating system equipment located in Washington, DC and St. Paul, Minnesota, are owned by The Public Radio Satellite Interconnection System Charitable Trust.
+The satellite transponder capacity, as well as the national operating system equipment located in Washington, DC and St. Paul, Minnesota, are owned by the The Public Radio Satellite Interconnection System Charitable Trust.

 The PRSS includes more than 400 downlinks, and over 200 program producers and distributors.